JTWP-org/Pavlov-Data-Collector-/JTWP_README_UPDATED.md

 -   Can store provider, organisation, network type, location, hosting, proxy/VPN/Tor, risk, and confidence information when available.
 -   Caches lookup data to reduce API usage.
+-   Keeps player ip's hidden and uses a hash of the ip for tracking

 ### 🗺️ Mod.io Integration